United States at the Paralympics: Multi-medalists

 Athletes who have won at least three gold medals or five medals at the Summer Paralympics.
 Bold athletes are athletes who are still active.

 Multi-gold medalists at single Games

 This is a list of athletes who have won at least two gold medals in a single Games.
 Ordered categorically by gold medals earned, sports, then year.

 Multi-medalists at single event

 This is a list of athletes who have won at least three medals in a single event at the Summer Paralympics.
 Ordered categorically by medals earned, sports, then gold medals earned.

 Athletes with most appearances

 Summer Paralympics

 This is a list of athletes who have competed in four or more Summer Paralympics.
 Active athletes are in bold.
 Athletes under 15 years of age and over 40 years of age are in bold.

 Winter Paralympics

+Prize money

+When a US athlete wins an Olympic medal, as of 2016, the USOPC paid the winner $25,000 for gold, $15,000 for silver, and $10,000 for bronze.
+The USOPC increased the payouts by 25% to $37,000 for gold, $22,500 for silver, and $15,000 for bronze beginning in 2017.
+These numbers are significantly lower than in other countries, where Olympic gold medalists receive up to $1 million from their governments for a gold medal.
+Since 2018, payouts to Paralympic athletes have been the same as to the Olympians.
+The International Paralympic Committee noted that "'Operation Gold Awards' for [American] Paralympic athletes [would] be increased by as much as 400 percent."